Advanced search

 Reporting of side effects

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report suspected adverse drug reactions (ADRs) to the MHRA through the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard, the free Yellow Card app available in Apple App Store or Google Play.
-Alternatively you can call 0800731 6789 for free, Monday to Friday between 9am and 5pm.
+You can also report side effects via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard, or search for MHRA Yellow Card in the Apple App Store or Google Play Store.

 By reporting side effects you can help provide more information on the safety of this medicine.